anahid-bauer/anahid-bauer.github.io/trivia.md

 ## Trivia

-#### I enjoy coordinating, directing and working as a team, particulary in Escape Rooms
+#### I enjoy coordinating, leading and working as a team, particulary in Escape Rooms
 - **I'm glad to have found awesome teammates**<br>